 An object in the Earth's gravitational field: At the Earth's surface, gravitational potential energy is determined by the formula E p = m · g · h.
-Where m is the mass (kg), g the gravitational constant (9.8 m / s) and h the height (m).
+Where m is the mass (kg), g is the gravitational constant (9.8 m / s), and h is the height (m).

 The energy of a tensioned spring: a compressed spring has elastic potential energy.
-The force exerted by the spring has the ability to do work.
+The force exerted by the spring can do work.

 Difference Between Potential and Kinetic Energy

 Kinetic energy is related to the speed of a body.
-In physics, it corresponds to the work that must be supplied for an object that is stationary to acquire the speed it is carrying.
+In physics, it corresponds to the work that must be supplied for a stationary object to acquire the speed it is carrying.

 On the other hand, potential energy is the energy associated with a position.
-That is, the work that must be supplied to place an object in a certain position.
+It is the work that must be supplied to place an object in a specific position.
 For example, to raise an object to a certain height.

-The movement of a wagon on a roller coaster: When the wagon is at the highest point, the potential energy is maximum and it has no kinetic energy (speed 0).
-When it starts to go down, it loses height and gains speed, that is, the potential energy decreases, transforming itself into kinetic energy.
+The movement of a wagon on a roller coaster: When the wagon is at the highest point, the potential energy is maximum, and it has no kinetic energy (speed 0).
+When it starts to go down, it loses height and gains velocity, which means that the potential energy decreases, transforming itself into kinetic energy.

 The water in a river descends because the potential energy it has when it is at the top of the mountain is converted into kinetic energy.
 In this case, a large part of the energy is lost when rubbing against the stones of the river.